Spin-current probe for phase transition in an insulator: Results

-Figure \ref{fig01}\textbf{c} is a schematic illustration of the system used in the present study; we inserted an antiferromagnetic CoO thin film at the interface between Y$_3$Fe$_5$O$_{12}$ and Pt layer in the typical spin-pumping system Y$_3$Fe$_5$O$_{12}$/Pt to form Y$_3$Fe$_5$O$_{12}$/CoO/Pt.
-Below the Neel temperature, CoO exhibits antiferromagnetic order.
-Here, Y$_3$Fe$_5$O$_{12}$ is a typical spin pumping material, in which spin current is emitted from Y$_3$Fe$_5$O$_{12}$ when magnetization precession in Y$_3$Fe$_5$O$_{12}$ is excited.
-Pt is used as a spin-current detector based on ISHE, in which spin current is converted into electric voltage in the Pt perpendicular to the spin-current spin polarization direction.
-When magnetization precession in Y$_3$Fe$_5$O$_{12}$ is excited by a microwave application, spin pumping is driven and then spin current is injected from the Y$_3$Fe$_5$O$_{12}$ layer into the Pt layer across the thin CoO layer.
+Figure \ref{fig01}\textbf{1c} is a schematic illustration of the sample system used in the present study; we inserted an antiferromagnetic CoO thin film at the interface between Y$_3$Fe$_5$O$_{12}$ and Pt layers in a typical spin-pumping system Y$_3$Fe$_5$O$_{12}$/Pt to form Y$_3$Fe$_5$O$_{12}$/CoO/Pt.
+At low temperatures, CoO exhibits antiferromagnetic order\cite{Duo2010}.
+Here, Y$_3$Fe$_5$O$_{12}$ is a typical spin pumping material, in which spin current is emitted from Y$_3$Fe$_5$O$_{12}$ when magnetization precession in Y$_3$Fe$_5$O$_{12}$ is excited\cite{Kajiwara2010, Qiu2013}.
+Pt is used as a spin-current detector based on ISHE, in which a spin current is converted into an electric voltage in the Pt perpendicular to the spin-current spin polarization direction\cite{Saitoh2006,Azevedo2005,Kajiwara2010, Qiu2013}.
+When magnetization precession in Y$_3$Fe$_5$O$_{12}$ is excited by a microwave application, spin pumping is driven and then a spin current is injected from the Y$_3$Fe$_5$O$_{12}$ layer into the Pt layer across the thin CoO layer\cite{Tserkovnyak2002,Tserkovnyak2005,Ohnuma2014}.